-Her residency at Camargo will focus on the development of a long-term ethnomusicological research project about the migration of people and sounds across the Portuguese-speaking world.
-This research will eventually culminate in the creation of a new, interdisciplinary work integrating music, movement, and visual art.
-Specifically, Shah time at Camargo will focus on furthering previous research conducted in Brazil, Cape Verde, Lisbon, and New York; testing creative ideas and planning the architecture for this new creative work; and beginning to compose music in dialogue with her research.
+Her residency at Camargo focused on the development of a long-term ethnomusicological research project about the migration of people and sounds across the Portuguese-speaking world.
+This research eventually culminated in the creation of a new, interdisciplinary work integrating music, movement, and visual art.
+Specifically, Shah time at Camargo focused on furthering previous research conducted in Brazil, Cape Verde, Lisbon, and New York; testing creative ideas and planning the architecture for this creative work; and beginning to compose music in dialogue with her research.

-While at Camargo, Kavita Shah looks forward to being close to the water (as her project deals with questions of migration, water will have a central theme in her work), engaging with academics at the Institut des mondes africains (Aix-en-Provence), and visiting the the Archives Nationales d’outre mer (Marseille) to help contextualize her work about themes of diaspora.
-Shah also look forward to learning from the other artists-in-residence throughout her stay.
+While at Camargo, Kavita Shah looked forward to being close to the water (as her project dealt with questions of migration, water had a central theme in her work), engaging with academics at the Institut des mondes africains (Aix-en-Provence), and visiting the the Archives Nationales d’outre mer (Marseille) to help contextualize her work about themes of diaspora.
+Shah was also enthusiastic to learn from the other artists-in-residence throughout her stay.